ritesh1337/Cerberus/README.md

 It's written in Python3 and is usable on all systems with Python installed.

 # Notes
-- Cloudflare bypass won't be added, since i can't get it to work anymore.
-If you want to add it, go ahead and open a pull request
+- Cloudflare bypass can't solve v2 challenges, so is therefore pretty much useless

 # Depencies
 - Python 3.6 or higher